openlattice/openlattice-help-site-old/_guides/integrations-2.md

 .value( row -> getFirstName( row.getAs( "Name" ) ) .ok()
 ```

-### Number Parsing
+### Number Conversion

 You may have to convert a number, stored as a string in your .csv file, to a number field in the OpenLattice model (i.e., sentence term times).
-Here is an example of a custom function called `parseNumber` that allows one to do so:
+Here is a custom function called `parseNumber` that allows one to do so:

 ```java
 public static Integer parseNumber( String num ) {